pure-data/deken/README.md

 ## Create and Upload a package ##

-You have a directory containing your compiled externals object files called `my-external`.
+You have a directory containing your compiled externals object files called `my_external`.

-This command will create a file like `my-external-v0.1-(Linux-amd64-64)-externals.zip` and upload it to your account on <http://puredata.info/> where the search plugin can find it:
+This command will create a file like `my_external-v0.1-(Linux-amd64-64)-externals.zip` and upload it to your account on <http://puredata.info/> where the search plugin can find it:

-	$ deken package -v 0.1 my-external
+	$ deken package -v 0.1 my_external
-	$ deken upload my-external
+	$ deken upload my_external

 You can also just call the 'upload' directly and it will call the package command for you in one step:

-	$ deken upload -v 0.1 my-external
+	$ deken upload -v 0.1 my_external

 ## Filename format ##